Bishops visit prisons over Christmas

 3 weeks, 5 days ago

-For many years now the Bishops of the Diocese have been spending time in the prisons in the Diocese over Christmas and this year is no exception.
+As they have done for many years now, the Bishops of the Diocese of Southwark will be spending time in the prisons in the Diocese over Christmas and this year is no exception.

-The Bishop of Southwark, the Rt Revd Christopher Chessun, will lead Christmas services at HM Prison Wandsworth; the Bishop of Kingston, the Rt Revd Dr Richard Cheetham, will be at HM Prison Brixton and the Bishop of Woolwich, the Rt Revd Karowei Dorgu, will be at HM Prison Belmarsh.
-Bishop Karowei will also take a service at the Young Offenders’ Institution Isis on Christmas Eve.
-Also on Christmas Eve, the Rt Revd Michael Doe, Honorary Assistant Bishop in the Diocese, will take a service at HM Prison Thameside.
+The Bishop of Southwark, the Rt Revd Christopher Chessun, will lead Christmas services at HMP Brixton; the Bishop of Kingston, the Rt Revd Dr Richard Cheetham, will be at HMP Wandsworth and the Bishop of Croydon, the Rt Revd Jonathan Clark, will be at HMP High Down.
+Two of the Honorary Assistant Bishops in the Diocese will also be taking services over Christmas – the Rt Revd Michael Doe at HMP Belmarsh and the Rt Revd Dr David Atkinson at the Young Offender Institution Isis.

 Bishop Christopher will preach and preside at Midnight Mass at Southwark Cathedral on Christmas Eve and the other Bishops will also be celebrating with congregations in other churches in the Diocese.